n1g3ld0uglas/EuroAKSWorkshopCC/README.md

 ```

-In the following example, we use a GlobalReport with CIS benchmark fields to schedule and filter results.
+In the following example, we use a GlobalReport with CIS benchmark fields to schedule a ```DAILY``` report
 ```
 apiVersion: projectcalico.org/v3
 kind: GlobalReport